saichandglobal/ssss/.gitlab/issue_templates/imoc_onboarding.md

 ### Reading
 1. Understanding how to work with the CMOC: the support team has a [great write up](/handbook/support/workflows/cmoc_workflows.html) on the Communications Manager On-Call (CMOC) workflows.
+2. [SRE Shadow blog post](https://about.gitlab.com/blog/2020/04/13/lm-sre-shadow/) so you have a feel of what working with the EOC is like.
-2. Google has a few chapters on Incident response in their SRE books:
+3. Google has a few chapters on Incident response in their SRE books:
   a.
 Good thoughts on the life of the engineers on call.
    * [Being On call](https://sre.google/sre-book/being-on-call/)
    * [Effective Troubleshooting](https://sre.google/sre-book/effective-troubleshooting/)